FrancescoFerrillo/Database/README.md

 - **SQL** — for writing and running queries, creating tables, and managing data
 - **Database Management Systems (DBMS)** — e.g. MySQL, PostgreSQL, SQLite (depending on your environment)
 - **PDF/Reports** — documentation explaining the designs and exercises

-## Repository Structure

-A typical layout might look like:

-Update this section to reflect your actual folder names.

 ## Key Features